flairNLP/flair/resources/docs/TUTORIAL_7_TRAINING_A_MODEL.md

 ## Scalability: Training with Large Datasets

 Many embeddings in Flair are somewhat costly to produce in terms of runtime and may have large vectors.
-Examples of this are `FlairEmbeddings`, `BertEmbeddings` and the other transformer-based embeddings.
+Examples of this are `FlairEmbeddings` and transformer-based embeddings.
 Depending on your setup, you can set options to optimize training time.

+The most important is `mini_batch_size`: Set this to higher values if your GPU can handle it.
+Set `mini_batch_chunk_size` only if your GPU cannot handle the desired mini-batch size as this parameter causes batches to be further split into chunks.

-The main parameter you need to set is the `embeddings_storage_mode` in the `train()` method of the `ModelTrainer`.
+Another main parameter you need to set is the `embeddings_storage_mode` in the `train()` method of the `ModelTrainer`.
 It can have one of three values:

 1. **'none'**: If you set `embeddings_storage_mode='none'`, embeddings do not get stored in memory.
 Instead they are generated on-the-fly in each training mini-batch (during *training*).
 The main advantage is that this keeps your memory requirements low.
+Always set this if fine-tuning transformers.

 2. **'cpu'**: If you set `embeddings_storage_mode='cpu'`, embeddings will get stored in regular memory.